FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-express-api.md

 npm run setup
 ```

-If you want, you can [log into your instance](http://localhost:9011) and examine the new Application the script created for you.
+If you want, you can [log into your instance](http://localhost:9011) and examine the new "JSExampleApp" Application the script created for you.

 ## Create Your {{page.technology}} API